...information for health professionals

 Dietary Approach - Food Optimising

-Food Optimising is easy to follow, focusing on three main components:
+Food Optimising has three main components:

 The science behind Slimming World's Food Optimising